Underwood-Inc/async-js-patterns/README.md

 - Pull Request Process
 - Coding Standards

+## 🔄 CI/CD

+Our repository uses GitHub Actions for continuous integration and deployment.
+The workflows are documented in [.github/workflows/README.md](.github/workflows/README.md):

+- **Documentation Deployment**: Automatically builds and deploys documentation to GitHub Pages
+- **Continuous Integration**: Runs tests and linting on pull requests

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file